kvalle/blog/posts/productive-with-bash.md

 Since the most common case probably is to execute some variant of the previous command, there is also an alias for this, `!!`, which is simply shorthand for writing `!-1`.
 This of course means that the punchline of [this fameous XKCD](http://xkcd.com/149/) could been written as `sudo !!` :)

-History expansions are a lot more powerful than here is room to discuss here.
+History expansions are a lot more powerful than there is room to discuss here.
 Especially [modifiers](http://www.gnu.org/software/bash/manual/bash.html#Modifiers), which lets you modify the commands you retrieve before they are expanded, adds a lot of power.
 This is just a very quick overview.
 It would be well worth your time to study [some examples](http://www.thegeekstuff.com/2011/08/bash-history-expansion/) and learn to use them.